Query expansion techniques for information retrieval: A survey: Query Expansion

-Dealing with idiomatic phrases can be troublesome.
-They are non-compositional in nature and replacing a word with a similar meaning word -- as often done during query expansion -- can completely change the meaning of the phrase.
+Regarding idiomatic phrases, dealing with them can be troublesome.
+They are non-compositional in nature and replacing a word with a similar meaning word -- as often done during QE -- can completely change the meaning of the phrase.
 For example, ``break a leg" is a theatrical slang meaning ``good luck!".
-When we replace ``leg" with synonym ``foot", phrase ``break a foot" gives an entirely different meaning from the original phrase.
+When we replace ``leg" with synonym ``foot", the phrase ``break a foot" gives an entirely different meaning from the original phrase.

 Table \ref{tab:5} summarizes the mathematical form of term-term correlation value in one-to-many association based on the above discussion.